 Cancer vaccines are a type of cancer treatment that are still in the early stages of development.
 This page describes how vaccines can be used to treat cancer and gives an overview of the information available so far.

-Vaccines have been used for many years as a way of preventing infectious illnesses such as flu, tuberculosis (TB), measles, mumps, typhoid and German measles.
-Vaccines stimulate the body’s immune system to recognise and fight abnormal ‘foreign’ cells in the body, such as viruses and bacteria.
+Vaccines have been used for many years as a way of preventing infectious illnesses such as flu, tuberculosis (TB) and German measles.
+Vaccines stimulate the body’s immune system to recognise and fight abnormal and foreign cells in the body, such as viruses and bacteria.

 Our immune system protects us from infection and disease.
-It is a complex system made up of the bone marrow, the thymus gland (which lies behind the breast bone), the spleen and the lymph nodes (or lymph glands).
+It's a complex system made up of the bone marrow, the thymus gland (which lies behind the breast bone), the spleen and the lymph nodes (also called lymph glands).

-One of the most important cells in our immune system is a type of white blood cell called a lymphocyte.
-These are made in the bone marrow and circulate around the body in the blood and lymph vessels.
+Lymphocytes are a type of white blood cell and one of the most important parts of our immune system.
+They’re made in the bone marrow and circulate around the body in the blood and lymph vessels.
 They recognise unwanted or abnormal cells and act quickly to destroy them.